 SURFACE USE AGREEMENT:

 A Surface Use Agreement is a legal document that governs the relationship between the surface owner and oil and gas operator.
 Mineral rights trump surface rights, so a Surface Use Agreement specified the notice, location and operational requirements regarding the potential impacts of oil and gas operations or mineral development on a surface owner’s property.

 An undivided interest is an ownership that is co-owners have an equal right to enjoy the entire property.
 The property is not divided into identifiable sections.
 When someone owns less than 100% of the interest, they are said to own an undivided interest.

 Pooling is the consolidation and combining of leased land with adjoining leased tracts.
 The unitized area is called a pool or a unit.
 Pooling has the benefit to the operator of unitizing multi-landowners’ leases into a common pool, as per state approved regulations, combining one common underground geological reservoir’s limited drainage capability.

-An unleased mineral interest is not subject to an oil and gas lease.
+Unleased minerals are not subject to an oil and gas lease.
 Mineral interest owners are free to enter into a lease to explore, develop and produce the minerals they own.

 A warranty deed is an instrument that transfers real property from one person to another, in which the grantor promises the title is clear of any claims.